Thursday, October 29, 2015

 He seduces and marries a young girl, "Anesthesia" (because she quickly dulls the mind, being so vapid).
 After a few "off-beat" encounters with her (which he had insisted upon, despite her half-hearted commitment), Grey decides he needs something much more bizarre to maintain interest.
 He makes Ana sign a contract adhering to absolute secrecy on her part, agreeing to do whatever he says.
 He then shows her the portrait and forces her to do weird, unspeakable things with it.
 (Therefore, I will not speak of them.
 But, unfortunately for her, they do not involve body paint.)

 There are other sources of twisted enjoyment for Grey in this bizarre set-up.
 He also takes some sort of strange pleasure out of watching his portrait and his wife age while he does not.
-He also gets a cheap thrill that "runs like electric current through the very core of his being" (just had to throw in the gratuitous Harlequin romance-type comment) by having her always refer to him as "Mr. Grey, sir."
+He furthermore gets a cheap thrill that "runs like electric current through the very core of his being" [just had to throw in the gratuitous Harlequin romance-type comment] by having her always refer to him as "Mr. Grey, sir."
 He enjoys her degradation at watching the French maid (another gratuitous addition) refer to him as "Mon Cheri" or "Babycakes."

 This goes on for decades.
-However, the French maids came and went because, well, they weren't "hot" anymore.
+However, the French maids come and go because, well, they aren't "hot" anymore.
 Ana realizes his immortal soul is in danger... and, amazingly, she still cares.
-At last, she throws caution to the wind, and saves them both.
+At last, she throws caution to the wind and saves them both.
 She throws the portrait in the fire, and he instantly ages.

 [Warning to children & others: do not try this at home.
 Throwing yourself on sharp objects, ending your life for a lost love or ANY reason, or threatening to or thinking about doing are very serious.
 Seriously.
 Bad parody aside.]

-The Reaper stealthily captured Mick during a botox procedure to keep those fantastic lips.
+The Reaper stealthily captures Mick during a botox procedure to keep those fantastic lips.

 *For my Christian readers: don't think I've turned on you.
 I didn't read the "50" series nor see the movie; just read about them.